 All Excitron Controllers are very versatile and fast, and they give you many modes of operation.
 Our factory settings work fine for some customers.
 If you want to make changes, you will need a serial port program running on your computer for setting the parameters for motion and for configuration.
-After you have set the Motion Profiles for your application and use, the computer is no longer needed, if you choose.
+After you have set the Motion Profiles for your application and use, the computer or smart phone is no longer needed, if you choose.
 Please browse the Documentation link, or most any product web pages, for the manual and other details for how the Controllers can best fit your project or product.

 As for your computer programs, please call Bill Gates for advice and friendly service.
 Many years ago I met and shook hands with Bill Gates, because he was admiring my award-winning Adam and Eve Game Paddles.
 Bill Gates would have done better if he had purchased my game paddles, oh well.